bakamarudasi/monster_rpg_project/README/README_EN.md

 - Some monsters now evolve once they reach certain levels.
 - Monsters can also be fused with special items to create entirely new creatures.
 - The web interface provides a battle log page showing the results of your last fight.
+- A dedicated login form lets you authenticate with your username and password.

 ## Saving
 The game saves player data to `monster_rpg_save.db`.
 Only basic information is stored at the moment, but the structure is ready for expansion.